 The project will support the assignment of a classification for economic activities in the field of cultural heritage by the definition of sectoral codes, promoting the sector’s visibility and economic accountability.
 E.C.C.O.’s research for a sectoral NACE code will inform the discrete definition of statistics indicators for conservation-restoration.
 CHARTER will provide transferable benchmarking tools for both the design and delivery of education and training programmes as well as for a professional recognition transferable at European, national and regional levels.

 Cross-sectoral transversal skills in the heritage sector will be identified, resulting in benefits and employment opportunities as they address 21st century challenges by promoting value-laden interdisciplinary communication, digital and technology-related skills, climate action for heritage and stimulate the circular-economy by sustainably re-thinking and reimagining heritage in our daily lives.
 E.C.C.O.’s publication “Competences for access to the conservation-restoration profession” are to be used as a matrix for a competences profile design.
-Our expertise resulting from the work on the “Voices of Culture” and “Open Method of Cooperation” deliberations regarding the theme “Skills, training and knowledge transfer in cultural heritage professions” will support the understanding of this new professional landscape in the heritage sector.
+Our expertise resulting from the work on the “Voices of Culture” and “Open Method of Coordination” deliberations regarding the theme “Skills, training and knowledge transfer in cultural heritage professions” will support the understanding of this new professional landscape in the heritage sector.